 Get Some Tech in Your Title

 There seems to be a buzz around the title insurance world concerning new technologies.
-From file cabinets in the basements of courthouses to multi-platform closing systems.
+From file cabinets in the basements of courthouses to multi-platform closing systems, the title industry has gone a long way to modernize.
 Like many changes in the industry, there are pros and cons to the addition of new technology.
 On the pros side: closing, title, and settlement services may become more consumer friendly, possibly making real estate transactions faster, easier, and more affordable.
 On the cons side: industry professionals will likely need to adapt at the speed of tech, which can be a daunting task.
-The combination of these factors has increasingly exposed the $20+ billion title insurance sector to a fairly wide variety of FinTech startups and tech forward title companies.
+The combination of these factors has increasingly exposed the nearly $14B title insurance sector to a fairly wide variety of FinTech startups and tech forward title companies.

 In this month’s blog, we will be discussing technology in the title insurance space and its effects on the market.
 Particularly: